vb-pogribnyi/OpenCircle/Open Circle.md

         return x
 ```

 I'm passing the parameters here as a dict, so that it will be easier to automate testing later on.
-Among the parameters there are: ch1, ch2 - number of filters for the convolutions.
+Among the parameters, there are ch1, ch2 - number of filters for the convolutions.
 Ch3 - number of hidden neurons for the dense network.
 Pool1_size and pool2_size - sizes of the pooling layers after the convolutions.
 Ks1 and ks2 - convolutions kernel sizes.

 Let's now add the network layers.
 Note that dense layer input size (after flattening) will depend on the size of kernels and pooling windows.
 It will be calculated in the model constructor as ch_in: